-- The Trust prepares annual planning in line with national NHS timetables.
+- However the Trust received a 'Limited' opinion on operational effectiveness of Access Policy and Consultant Job Planning. - The Trust prepares annual planning in line with national NHS timetables.
 The plans are preprepared on a divisional basis.
+The funding regime for 2023/24 is likely to remain as a system allocation and minimal investment money will be available meaning that budgets are fixed from 2022/23.
 Refer above comments in "Financial sustainability" section for further details on the annual budget setting process. - The budget process requires significant divisional involvement through Finance Business Partners at an operational level, and cross Divisional meetings at a Deputy/Director level.
-All budgets require Divisional sign off and monitoring via the Trust's Accountability Framework. - There is a formal governance structure and governance process for signing off budgets.
-Budget setting process includes Divisions sharing pressures and priorities with rest of the organisation and over a series of meetings agreeing on priorities as a group (Trust Management Committee) and presenting to Finance, Infrastructure and Digital Committee for approval and recommendation for sign off by the Trust Board.
+All budgets require Divisional sign off and monitoring via the Trust's Accountability Framework.
+Budgets are also linked to the CQC Domain and key risks are linked to both strategic pillars and risks. - There is a formal governance structure and governance process for signing off budgets.
+Budget setting process includes Divisions sharing pressures and priorities with rest of the organisation and over a series of meetings agreeing on priorities as a group (Trust Management Committee) and presenting to Finance, Infrastructure and Digital Committee for approval and recommendation for sign off by the Trust Board. - The Trust received a 'Substantial' opinion from BDO in relation to the design of Divisional Governance Structure internal audit where they concluded that the Trust had a 'sound governance structure, designed and embedded at the Divisional Level'.

-VfM arrangements: Improving economy, efficiency and effectiveness information about its costs and performance to improve the way it manages and delivers its services, including:
+VfM arrangements: Improving economy, efficiency and effectiveness about its costs and performance to improve the way it manages and delivers its services, including:

-We have considered how the body uses
+We have considered how the body uses information

-- How financial and performance information has been used to assess performance to identify areas for improvement;

-- How the Trust evaluates the services it provides to assess performance and identify areas for improvement;

-- How the Trust ensures it delivers its role

-within significant partnerships, engages with

-stakeholders it has identified, monitors

-performance against expectations, and

-ensures action is taken where necessary to

-improve; and

-- Where the Trust commissions or procures services, how the Trust ensures that this is done in accordance with relevant legislation, professional standards and internal policies, and how the Trust assesses whether it is realising the expected benefits.
+- How financial and performance information has been used to assess performance to identify areas for improvement; - How the Trust evaluates the services it provides to assess performance and identify areas for improvement; - How the Trust ensures it delivers its role within significant partnerships, engages with stakeholders it has identified, monitors performance against expectations, and ensures action is taken where necessary to improve; and - Where the Trust commissions or procures services, how the Trust ensures that this is done in accordance with relevant legislation, professional standards and internal policies, and how the Trust assesses whether it is realising the expected benefits.